-Lynda is now owned by LinkedIn and being rebranded as LinkedIn Learning.
+LinkedIn Learning was previously known as Lynda.
 It is one of the best places to learn to code for beginners.
-They have a massive online learning library of over 700 web development courses – and growing!
+They offer a massive online learning library of over 23,000 web development courses and new ones being added regularly.

 Also, you will find tons of helpful courses for other skills such as:

 - Software development

 - Business etc.

 LinkedIn Learning is a subscription-based service.
 The best thing about it is that you will have access to all courses and tutorials with your subscription – great value for your money.
 That way, you can add more valuable skills under your belt once you feel confident in your web dev skillset.

 Udacity offers a bunch of free courses for learning web development, data science, and much more.

 If you’re a coding beginner, check out their What Is Programming course to make coding a little less daunting!

 All in all, Udacity is great for learning specific skills for a career path you’ve chosen.

 When your coding skills get better, and you have a clear career goal in mind, check out their Nanodegrees, too.
 They’re curated learning paths where you get access to: